 Use a wider seam allowance to accommodate for fraying.
 Half an inch (1.3cm) is a good one!

-4 – Walking foot is a good option
+4 - Walking foot is a good option For Sewing with flannel

 Some people recommend using a walking foot for flannel.
 I use my regular foot when sewing with flannel only.
 So far, I have had no issues with layers shifting when sewing, but if you do, a walking foot will help.
 However, sewing with a mix of flannel and fur, or flannel and minky, that's an entirely different beast.
 But all the issues usually arise from minky and fur, not flannel.
 Flannel is generally a well-behaving material.
 Except for fraying, which brings me to the next point:

-5 – Prevent fraying on finished items:
+5 - Prevent Flannel from fraying on finished items:

-I TESTED a piece!
+I TESTED a piece Of Flannel!

 Here's a test I conducted on a high-quality flannel piece (photo below).
 Full disclosure, the manufacturer recommends machine washing it on cold and tumble drying on low.